AWS-Security-Portfolio/cicd-security/README.md

 | 21    | s3-bucket-encryption.png                   | S3 bucket encryption settings                                   |
 | 22    | secretsmanager-create-secret.png           | Secret creation in AWS Secrets Manager                          |
 | 23    | static-analysis-linting.png                | Static analysis/linting results (could also reference CodeGuru) |

-## Screenshot Explanations

-1. cloudwatch-codebuild-log-stream.png: Displays the CloudWatch log stream for a CodeBuild run, showing real-time build output and aiding in troubleshooting build steps.

-2. cloudwatch-log-groups-list.png: Lists all CloudWatch log groups, confirming logging is enabled for all relevant AWS services (e.g., CodeBuild, Lambda, and others).

-3. codebuild_test_report_success.png: Shows the summary of a successful test report in CodeBuild, proving tests ran and passed as part of the CI pipeline.

-4. codebuild-build-success.png: Captures a successful build status in CodeBuild, confirming the CI pipeline was set up and executed correctly.

-5. codebuild-github-token-connected.png: Verifies that CodeBuild is authenticated and connected to a GitHub repository, enabling automated source retrieval for builds.

-6. codebuild-project-details.png: Shows the main settings and metadata for the CodeBuild project (name, description, IAM role, etc.).

-7. codebuild-project-environment.png: Displays the configured build environment, including compute type, runtime image, and any environment variables.

-8. codebuild-secret-print-log.png: Demonstrates secure handling of secrets by showing a redacted secret printed in the build log (validating secret injection and masking).

-9. codebuild-secrets-env-var.png: Shows how environment variables were set up in CodeBuild to securely reference values from AWS Secrets Manager.

-10. codebuild-test-report-summary.png: Provides an overview of the CodeBuild test report, summarizing all tests run and their outcomes.

-11. codeguru-scan-results.png: Documents the results from an Amazon CodeGuru code scan, highlighting static analysis and security/linting feedback.

-12. codepipeline-run-success.png: Displays a successful execution of the full CodePipeline workflow, including all stages.

-13. codepipeline-source-setup.png: Shows the source stage configuration in CodePipeline, including source provider (e.g., GitHub), branch, and connection status.

-14. github-repo-initial-setup.png: Confirms the initial setup and structure of the GitHub repository that is integrated with the AWS pipeline.

-15. iam-role-codebuild-permissions.png: Shows the IAM policy/permissions assigned to the CodeBuild service role for secure resource access.

-16. iam-role-codebuild-trusted-entities.png: Demonstrates the trusted entities for the CodeBuild role, confirming only CodeBuild can assume this role.

-17. iam-role-codepipeline-permissions.png: Details the IAM policy/permissions for the CodePipeline role, showing the allowed actions and resource access.

-18. iam-role-codepipeline-trusted-entities.png: Displays the trusted entities for the CodePipeline IAM role, enforcing principle of least privilege.

-19. iam-user-mfa-enabled.png: Shows MFA enabled for the AWS IAM user, demonstrating strong authentication practices for admin access.

-20. s3-bucket-created.png: Proves an S3 bucket was created for artifact storage, an essential step for CodeBuild/CodePipeline artifact management.

-21. s3-bucket-encryption.png: Confirms encryption is enabled on the S3 artifact bucket, meeting compliance and security requirements.

-22. secretsmanager-create-secret.png: Demonstrates a secret successfully created in AWS Secrets Manager, which is then used in the build pipeline.

-23. static-analysis-linting.png: Captures results from static analysis/linting tools (e.g., CodeGuru or pylint), showing code quality and security checks in the pipeline.

 ---